esl/MongooseIM/doc/operation-and-maintenance/Logging.md

 - File handlers should have different handler IDs (i.e. `disk_log`, `disk_json_log`)
 - There are two file log handlers defined by default: one that formats in JSON and one that formats in Logfmt format (`key=value` pairs).
+- Both JSON and Logfmt handlers are **enabled by default**.
-- You can disable some log handlers, if you are not interested in them.
+  We recommend to disable handlers, that you are not using.
+  **This could improve performance greatly.**
+  To disable them, just remove them from `app.config`.
 - Check information below about log formatters.

 ```erlang